FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/_index.md

 {
-    "title": "Using Web services",
+    "title": "About Web services",
-    "linkTitle": "Using Web services",
+    "linkTitle": "About web services",
-    "weight": "300"
+    "weight": "320"
 }This documentation describes the Transfer CFT Web services interface option, and provides instructions for getting started with Web services, executing a SEND file transfer request, and retrieving the request details from the catalog.

 Web services provide a way for applications to use software services over networks such as the Internet.
 Client applications use the Web Services Description Language (WSDL) to do this and exchange data using XML.